 DSC allows you to process an anomalous activity by confirming it as a violation or excluding it as a false positive.

 Query data assets

-- Risk Levels: Specify one or more risk levels of sensitive data to query data assets.
-If you do not select any risk level, the system queries data assets with sensitive data at all risk levels.
+- Risk Levels: Select one or more risk levels of sensitive data to query data assets.
+If you do not select a risk level, DSC queries data assets that contain sensitive data at all risk levels.

-- Asset Scope: Specify one or more types of the data assets to query, such as MaxCompute project and MaxCompute table.
+- Asset Scope: Select one or more types of data assets to query, such as MaxCompute project and MaxCompute table.

-- With Sensitive Data: Specify a default or custom sensitive data type from the drop-down list to query data assets.
+- With Sensitive Data: Select a sensitive data type from the drop-down list to query data assets.